gabriele-mastrapasqua/vue-goosegame/README.md

 ## how to run

-Clone this repository, then open the index.html with a browser and play!
+Clone this repository, then open the file index.html with a browser and play!

 This game needs a minimum of two players to run.